2 Brooklyn Jewish men attacked, 1 called 'fake jew'

 CROWN HEIGHTS, Brooklyn (WABC) --Two unprovoked bias attacks against visibly Jewish men in Brooklyn over the last week have rattled the community.
-The latest attack occurred Saturday morning when a man was brutally beaten while returning home from his daily prayers.
+The latest attack occurred Saturday morning, when a man was brutally beaten while returning home from his daily prayers.

-Menachem Moskowitz, 52, says he was holding on to a fence while being jumped and then choked.
-Luckily there were two people nearby who ran up to help.
+Menachem Moskowitz, 52, said he was holding on to a fence while being jumped and then choked.
+Luckily, there were two people nearby who ran up to help.

 Moskowitz was walking home after his Sunday afternoon prayers when he casually said "hello" to his attacker.